tsipkens/bidias/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

 This program, originally released with [Sipkens et al. (2019)][1_JAS1], is designed to invert tandem particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.

 The results of the aforementioned paper can be produced by running `main_jas19.m` in [v1.1][code_v11] of this code.
+Minor differences in the Euclidean error stem from using a smaller search space when optimizing the regularization parameter for Tikhonov regularization.
+The narrower range in the updated code provides a better optimized regularization parameter and thus a slightly smaller Euclidean error.

 This program is organzed into several: classes (folders starting with the @ symbol), packages (folders starting with the + symbol), and scripts that form the base of the program.

-## Scripts in upper directory
+## 1. Scripts in upper directory

-#### Main scripts (`main*.m`)
+#### 1.1 Main scripts (`main*.m`)

 The `main*.m` scripts in the top directory of the code can be called to demonstrate use of the code.
-Of particular note, the `main_jas19.m` script is designed to replicate the results in the associated paper [Sipkens et al. (2019)][1_JAS1].
+Of particular note, the `main_jas19.m` script is designed to replicate the results in the associated paper [Sipkens et al. (2019)][1_JAS1], as noted above.

 Scripts to execute this program should be structured as follows: